sleekmason/Lilidog/README.md

 - Picom Composite Manager with transparency enabled.
 There is also a config file for compton should you choose to install it. <br/>
 Look in the configuration menu to access ~/.config/picom.conf (Sid is still using Compton until updated!)

 - Live USB Maker  The folks at antiX/MX made a great little utility for making Live USB's.
-Check it out!
+Adapted for Lilidog.

+- Menu installer for Google Earth, Virtualbox, and More!
+Go to "Menu -> Utilities -> Extras" to install any of these.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.